 As the lead songwriter of Bon Iver, we hear Justin Vernon’s folky disposition rendered through a deranged digital filter on the band’s new album “22, A Million.”
 It’s like we put on a broken VR headset and looking at the British Isles.
 The glitches throughout this record make us wonder if the streaming service’s buffering was off.

 A listen through the full-length of this project is like an LSD or DMT trip, which pushes one’s brain to the furthest extent of it’s capacities.
-Like a toaster at the brink, it nearly sets us on fire, before returning back.
+Like a toaster oven at the brink, it nearly sets us on fire, before returning back to serenity.
 This album is a wonderful challenge.
 Having completed the journey we are a bit rattled, but also, much like a roller coaster that was terrifying while on board, we are eager for more.

 Forever Ago, to Now

 Justin Vernon spontaneously materialized, instantly finding a place in the playlists of American and European listeners in 2007, with the release of his album “For Emma, Forever Ago.”
 Heart wrenching and vulnerable, stripped down and timeless, that first album proved original enough for hipsters and accessible enough for soccer moms.